Types Of

-I have categorised a long list into four types of decision making styles to make it easier to get a sense of how they all relate to each other.
+I have categorized a long list into four types of decision making styles to make it easier to get a sense of how they all relate to each other.
 These four types of decision making styles I have called:

 The useful styles are: